What Happens After an Appeal Is Granted?

 What Does a Granted Appeal Mean for You?

-Whether an appeal is successful in both civil and criminal cases depends on your being able to prove that a legal error affected the outcome of your case, amongst other things.
+Whether an appellate court determines an appeal is successful in both civil and criminal cases depends on your being able to prove that a legal error affected the outcome of your case, amongst other things.
 Filing deadlines also need to be met, and this right of appeal ends at the Court of Appeals for most people.

-When appealing a case, your lawyer needs to present convincing legal arguments as to why the trial court decision should not be upheld.
+When appealing a case, your lawyer must present convincing legal arguments as to why the trial court decision should not be upheld.
 And the appellate court must see merit in your lawyer’s argument for the appeal to be granted.
-Therefore being granted an appeal is a significant event for all parties involved.
+Therefore being given an appeal is a significant event for all parties involved.

 If your appeal is granted, it may be granted in part or entirely.
 If it is granted in full, usually that means that the case is sent back to the lower court for a new trial.
-The higher court may also determine that there was not enough evidence presented against you in the lower court and dismiss the case entirely.
+The higher court may also determine that there was not enough evidence presented against you in the trial court’s ruling and dismiss the case entirely.

 How Appeals Work in Georgia

 To proceed with an appeal in Georgia, one must file a notice of appeal with the trial court within 30 days of the trial court’s decision.
-In certain instances, the party appealing must show a legal basis for the appeal and not just the mere fact that they are unsatisfied with the court ruling.
+In certain instances, the losing party appealing must show a legal basis for the appeal, not just the fact that they are unsatisfied with the court ruling.
 Only then would an appeal be allowed.

 Also, to appeal to higher appellate courts beyond the Court of Appeals, one needs to file a petition of Certiorari requesting a higher court to hear an appeal of the case.
 These courts are at liberty to grant the petition or deny it.